rust-lang/book/src/ch15-02-deref.md

 ### Implementing the `Deref` Trait

-As discussed in [“Implementing a Trait on a Type”][impl-trait]<!-- ignore --> in Chapter 10, to implement a trait, we need to provide implementations for the trait’s required methods.
+As discussed in [“Implementing a Trait on a Type”][impl-trait]<!-- ignore --> in Chapter 10, to implement a trait we need to provide implementations for the trait’s required methods.
 The `Deref` trait, provided by the standard library, requires us to implement one method named `deref` that borrows `self` and returns a reference to the inner data.
 Listing 15-10 contains an implementation